 Meeting someone at 20 is a lot different from meeting someone in your 30s.
 You’re not thinking about the future or having babies and maybe not even thinking about careers at that point.
 You’re certainly not worrying about whether or not the person that you’re with will end up with a good paying job in 5 to 10 years.
 I know I wasn’t at that age.
 We didn’t care about that kind of stuff back then; we just cared about having fun and making art.
-As the roll of the dice would have it, I didn’t end up with someone who made a lot of money.
 Maybe this shouldn’t have come as a surprise seeing as we were both music majors in college, but it didn’t really matter back then because we were both making crappy salaries in our mid to late 20s.
-It wasn’t until I graduated from grad school that I would start out earning Mark by earning 3x his hourly rate, and it wasn’t until Mia was born that I started thinking about what it meant to be the breadwinner.
+It wasn’t until I graduated from grad school that I would start out earning Mark by earning 3x his hourly rate, and it wasn’t until we had a baby that I started thinking about what it meant to be the breadwinner, because I knew so few women who were.
 Soon after we became parents we met other new parents in our neighborhood, and our circle of friends expanded for the first time to include people who weren’t artists or chefs, musicians or internet geeks.
-For the first time, we knew people who were homeowners, who wore suits to work, who had grown up things like mortgages, investments and cleaning ladies, and who lived in apartments that looked like it was inhabited by adults and not college students.
+For the first time, we knew people who were homeowners, who wore suits to work, who had grown up things like mortgages, investments and cleaning ladies, who had a stay-at-home parent, and who lived in apartments that looked like it was inhabited by adults and not college students.
 I understood for the first time what it meant to “keep up with the Joneses” and we, by any definition of that phrase, could not keep up with the Joneses.

 What I’m about to say is the honest truth and I realize that it might seems a bit harsh, but…